Mental Health

 Hiding Your True Behaviors

 We all want to seem in control, but sometimes that means we hide parts of ourselves.
 You might find yourself pretending that things are fine, or not letting people see the real you because you’re afraid of what they’ll think.
 It’s a common reaction, but there’s freedom in learning to show up authentically.
+Complex trauma often presents itself as deep, unconscious shame related that makes us want to hide away from the world, which creates avoidance patterns that often compound the shame.

 Steps to Healing Complex Trauma